-A 6 GHz HE STA shall determine the BSS channelization using the Primary Channel, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the 6 GHz Operation Information field in the HE Operation element when operating in 6 GHz band (see 21.3.14 (Channelization) for the channelization and 27.3.23.2 (Channel allocation in the 6 GHz band) for the equation defining the channel center frequencies in the 6 GHz band).
+A 6 GHz STA shall determine the BSS channelization using the Primary Channel, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the 6 GHz Operation Information field in the HE Operation element when operating in 6 GHz band (see 21.3.14 (Channelization) for the channelization and 27.3.23.2 (Channel allocation in the 6 GHz band) for the equation defining the channel center frequencies in the 6 GHz band).

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 24254, 24261):

-A STA shall not transmit an HT PPDU in the 6 GHz band.
+A 6 GHz STA shall not transmit an HT PPDU.

-A STA shall not transmit a VHT PPDU in the 6 GHz band.
+A 6 GHz STA shall not transmit a VHT PPDU.

+A 6 GHz STA shall not transmit a DSSS PPDU.

+A 6 GHz STA shall not transmit an HR/DSSS PPDU.

-A STA shall not transmit a DSSS, HR/DSSS, or ERP-OFDM PPDU in the 6 GHz band.
+A 6 GHz STA shall not transmit an ERP-OFDM PPDU.

-A 6 GHz HE STA shall set dot11SpectrumManagementRequired to true and operate as defined in 11.7 (TPC procedures).
+A 6 GHz STA shall set dot11SpectrumManagementRequired to true and operate as defined in 11.7 (TPC procedures).

-A 6 GHz AP shall set dot11FILSOmitReplicateProbeResponses to true.
+A 6 GHz AP shall set dot11FILSOmitReplicateProbeResponses to true. (#24254, 24261)

-A 6 GHz HE AP may respond with a (Re)Association Response frame with the Status Code field indicating DENIED_POOR_CHANNEL_CONDITIONS if it receives a (Re)Association Request frame from a non-AP STA below a minimum RSSI threshold value.
-A 6 GHz HE AP may send a Disassociation frame with the Reason Code field indicating POOR_RSSI_CONDITIONS to an associated non-AP STA if it receives frames from the STA below a minimum RSSI threshold value for a sufficiently long period of time.
+A 6 GHz AP may respond with a (Re)Association Response frame with the Status Code field indicating DENIED_POOR_CHANNEL_CONDITIONS if it receives a (Re)Association Request frame from a non-AP STA below a minimum RSSI threshold value.
+A 6 GHz AP may send a Disassociation frame with the Reason Code field indicating POOR_RSSI_CONDITIONS to an associated non-AP STA if it receives frames from the STA below a minimum RSSI threshold value for a sufficiently long period of time.
 How an AP selects a minimum RSSI threshold value or sufficient interval of time is out of scope of this specification.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 24254, 24261):

-A 6 GHz non-AP HE STA that receives a (Re)Association Response frame with the Status Code field indicating DENIED_POOR_CHANNEL_CONDITIONS or a Disassociation frame with the Reason Code field indicating POOR_RSSI_CONDITIONS from a 6 GHz HE AP should not transmit a (Re)Association Request frame or a Probe Request frame to the AP until one of the following condition is met:
+A 6 GHz non-AP STA that receives a (Re)Association Response frame with the Status Code field indicating DENIED_POOR_CHANNEL_CONDITIONS or a Disassociation frame with the Reason Code field indicating POOR_RSSI_CONDITIONS from a 6 GHz AP should not transmit a (Re)Association Request frame or a Probe Request frame to the AP until one of the following condition is met:

 Sufficient time has passed since it received the (Re)Association Response frame or Disassociation frame from the AP.